AhmedShabaanHelwa/STM32F429ZI-Drivers/README.md

 The drivers were developed using Attolic TrueStudio 9.3.0, ARM-GCC toolchain and tested on STM32F429I-DISC1 evaluation kit.
 The drivers libraries is based on ARM CMSIS V3.20.

+The library is continuously upadted.
+Current Release: 1.0.0
+Udate Time: 18/01/2020